 Kim Scranton BScPT, BPE, CAFCI- Owner /Physiotherapist

 Kim graduated from the University of Alberta with honours degrees in both Physical Therapy and Physical Education in 2001.
 She has completed several post-graduate courses with a focus on manual therapy, exercise and acupuncture.
 In 2007, Kim opened Live Well Physiotherapy and enjoys providing services for such an active community.
 Kim received her certification in acupuncture from the Acupuncture Foundation of Canada Institute in 2009.
 With being an avid golfer, Kim has taken a special interest in golf injuries and has taken several courses through the Fit Fore Golf program.
 She provides treatment for a wide variety of conditions and loves the challenge of working with each person and their unique situation to find an approach that makes her physio sessions and home programs as effective and enjoyable as possible.
-Kim and her husband are kept busy with their three daughters ages 10, 6 and 3.
+Kim and her husband are kept busy with their three daughters ages 13, 10 and 6.
 She enjoys golf, hiking, kayaking, boating and spending time with her family.

 Karen Garrett BScPT, CAFCI - Physiotherapist